meant-ion/TuringMod/README.md

 	- !game: returns the current category of the stream
 			 * Can edit the game/category if the user is a mod or the streamer

+	- !wave: changes scene to show GUPPY (robot arm; physical form of this bot) and makes it wave hello!
+			 * still working on this one, more for the physical aspects

 	- !roulette: determines randomly if the asking user will be banned or not on chance